4/5

 The following is the list of statements describing the different ways humor is perceived.

 Please read each statement carefully and indicate to what extent you agree or disagree with it.
-At the end of the test, a permanent link with your result is generated; you can share it with your friends on social media.
+At the end of the test, a permanent link to your result will be generated, and you can share it on social media.

 Disclaimer